Hang Dong district

 Hang Dong (หางดง, [hǎːŋ dōŋ]) is a district (amphoe) of Chiang Mai province in northern Thailand.

 Geography

 Neighboring districts are (from the southwest clockwise) San Pa Tong, Mae Wang, Samoeng, Mae Rim, Mueang Chiang Mai, Saraphi of Chiang Mai Province, and Mueang Lamphun of Lamphun province.

 The village Ban Tawai (บ้านถวาย) in Khun Khong sub-district is known for its handicraft center, as wood carving has been a local speciality since the 1960s.

 History

 Before 1917, the district was named Mae Tha Chang (แม่ท่าช้าง).
 1938 the district was downgraded to a minor district (king amphoe) and made subordinate to Mueang Chiang Mai District.
 In 1947 it was elevated to full district status again.

+Historically, Hang Dong is considered the first place in Thailand where longan was grown.
+By the Chinese who brought it to the Princess Dara Rasmi, consort of King Chulalongkorn (Rama V).
+Nowadays, it is considered an industrial drop in the northern Thailand.

 Administration

 Central administration

 Hang Dong is divided into 11 sub-districts (tambons), which are further subdivided into 109 administrative villages (muban).

 Local administration

 There are 10 sub-district municipalities (thesaban tambons) in the district: